Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * `DROPDOWN` - Default value.
 A drop-down menu containing normal links/anchors with a label and optionally an icon.

 For all options except `ICON` the links contain a label and optionally an additional icon (depending on the `withIcons` flags).

-#### Referred application

-Represents an application whose model file is being imported (e.g. to reference other entities or other extensions which are incorporated by api calls).

-An application reference has the following fields:

-* **minimumVersion** - The minimum version this reference applies for.
-Must conform to the pattern `x.y.z`.
-* **maximumVersion** - The maximum version this reference applies for.
-Must conform to the pattern `x.y.z`.
-* **importURI** - URI to imported model file.
-* **dependencyType** - The type of dependency which should be used for the referred application.
-See [below](#application-dependency-type).

-#### Application dependency type

-Specifies the kind of dependency to a certain application.

-Can be one of the following options:

-* `REQUIREMENT` - The bundle is required, for example to join related entities.
-* `RECOMMENDATION` - The bundle is recommended, for example to provide enhanced integration functionality.
-* `CONFLICT` - The bundle is in conflict with the modeled one, for example due to overlapping functionality.

-The generator uses this value in the corresponding bundle dependency created in the `composer.json` file.

 ## Data layer